Binod Chaudhary: Author

 In 2013, Chaudhary released his autobiography, titled "Binod Chaudhary: Atmakatha".
 The book was later translated into English by journalist Sanjeev Ghimire, titled "Binod Chaudhary – My Life: From the Streets of Kathmandu to a Billion Dollar Empire", and sometimes called "Making It Big: The Inspiring Story of Nepal's First Billionaire in His Own Words" which was released on 2015.
 The book was launched in India under the title Ek Unchi Udaan.
 Chaudhary told Forbes India, "When I made up my mind to write this book, I also decided that I would not manipulate it".
 The book was called a must read for everyone.
 Some sources said, "It charts the immensely successful and interesting life story of a self-made man who never forgot to enjoy or live his life while navigating his way up a volatile, unstable and unfriendly environment."

 The Kathmandu Post wrote, "The 327-page autobiography published by Nepalaya reveals a lot about Chaudhary, who was an unusual Marwari.
 Against the Marwari tradition, he went for a love marriage, that too when he was already engaged with another lady.
 Starting a discotheque—Copper Floor—in early 70s in Kathmandu was again unthinkable at the time for someone from Marwari family."
 Rajan Thapaliya of the HuffPost wrote, "I recommend Mr. Chaudhary's book for those looking to expand and improve their knowledge.
 His information is approached from a plethora of angles and he uses his mistakes as a learning tool.
 He his a charismatic man with a vision."
 Nirmal Thapa wrote, "Binod Chaudhary's autobiography is a very good read for someone to understand how the entrepreneur built a billion dollar empire.
 A must read for the youth of the country and for aspiring/current entrepreneurs who want to build a multinational company from Nepal."

 Charity works

 On the same days as the April 2015 Nepal earthquake, he organized relief efforts in Kathmandu.
 He arranged for health care workers to help the victims of the earthquake in 12 districts of Nepal.
 He has donated more than $2.5 million to help rebuild schools and homes destroyed by the earthquake, and the Chaudhary Group has also donated 500,000 packets of Wai Wai noodles, thousands of juice cartons, and food and water to people in need.

+Chaudhary Group donated Rs 150 Million Multi-Phase Relief and Rehabilitation Plan for Flood Victims following the catastrophic 2026 Nepal–Tibet floods.